AlexisCSP/coffeeshop/README.md

 * Displaying 'time remaining' for the current song across all client windows.
 * Updating sidebars across all client windows when a new room is created (easy to implement, but low on our priority list).
 * Did we mention styling?

+## Known Bugs :
+* When there is one song in the queue, the current playing song becomes unskippable.
+This is an easy to fix bug that requires some boolean logic checking.
+* Spotify Playback API quirks : A team member reported being unable to play the song sometimes, but logging out and logging in fixed the issue.
+Other members were unable to replicate it.
+The Spotify Web Playback SDK is still in beta, so it is possibly a bug on their end.